 A general guide on how you are protected from discrimination under the Equality Act and what your rights are.

-The public sector equality duty is a special duty that means most public authorities (like government departments, local authorities, police forces and NHS hospitals) have to:
+The public sector equality duty is a special duty.
+It means most public authorities have to think of ways their policies would affect disabled people.
+This includes bodies like government departments, local authorities, police forces and NHS hospitals.

 This means that public authorities should: